catalyst/developing-with-cwp/slides/docs/02_SiteProjectStructure.md

 ## _config/config.yml

 * For now, just note where this is.
-* Some modules have configuration options which are set by a developer, if so you enter this here.
+* Some modules have configuration options which are set by a developer.
+You'll add these in a YML file, such as this one.
-* This file will also be used in the advanced developer course when we come to do extensions.

 ## _config.php